Vizemo/vizemo.github.io/pushnotes.md

 - renamed index.html to home.html and moved that into html folder
 - changed the links for each html to accomodate this
 - added a js folder with temp.js for future iterations
+- hosting on github requires index.html and also a public folder for other pages so I reverted back to this :)
 ##### 11/14/24
 - added a small amount of code to setup navbar for css
 - added major changes, redefined the following